ubc-library-rc/rdm/content/05-3_Admin_Access.md

 1. Click `+ Create Group`
 2. Assign the group a name, identifier, description
-3. Type the users' names or user IDS in `Users/Groups`, and Dataverse collection will suggest matching users.
+3. Type the users' names or user IDs in `Users/Groups`, and the Borealis collection will suggest matching users.

 Once the group is created, you can Edit or Delete it from the Groups page.
 Groups can then be assigned Roles from the Permissions page (described above).